Employment Opportunities

 • Three years direct client service delivery experience, including one year supervisory or coordination experience preferably in a feminist-based delivery model.

-• Experience working in community setting.
+• Experience working in community settings.

-Wage: Grid 14, Range $28.39 – 33.06 hourly.
+SALARY: Grid 14, Range $32.79 – $37.64 Hourly

 For further information or to apply with cover letter and resume, please contact us by email at hr@cvts.ca.